 Hey!
 I was wondering when you’d show up, inevitable asshole who uses examples that are obviously not what I meant to make a point!
 If you’re so oblivious that you have difficulty telling the difference between appropriate touching and inappropriate touching, here’s a hint:

-So unless you’re a glutton for punishment and fancy the idea of both being labeled a creep and possibly having the cops called on you, keep your hands to yourselves.
+So unless you’re a glutton for punishment and fancy the idea of being labeled a creep and possibly having the authorities called on you, keep your hands to yourselves.
 Keep your legs and arms and bodies and feet to yourselves.
 Keep your genitals to yourselves.
 Keep your coffee and tea to yourselves.

 We don’t want you to rub our shoulders when we’re working out at the gym or stroke our arm when we’re drinking at the bar or press your leg against our leg on public transportation or touch any part of our face and hair, or do anything generally requiring motor skills if it’s something we more than likely reserve for a person we’re dating or friends with instead of some random dude off the street.